deepamkalekar/deepamkalekar/README.md

 <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Data+Analysis;Data+Science;Machine+Learning;Always%20learning%20new%20things&width=500&height=30" style="margin-top:10px; "></a>
 <p>I am an aspiring Data scientist and Analyst who loves to uncover the hidden facts and meaningful insights from a messy data.
 Apart from that I am interested in machine learning and currently working on acquiring deep learning skills.
 With all that in hindsight, I am looking forward to meaningful associations.</p>
 <p>The reason being, I have been a full stack web developer and freelancer for quite a while now.
-Although I have learnt my fair share of skills while freelancing and I realized I incline more towards the office culture.
+Although I have learnt my fair share of skills while freelancing but I realized I incline more towards the office culture.
 I believe it provides more opportunities and scope for productivity.
 Looking forward to similar such association.</p>
 <p><a href="https://www.linkedin.com/in/deepam-kalekar-a243b4223/"><img alt="Linkedin" title="Deepam Kalekar Linkedin" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>
 <a href="mailto:deepamkalekr29@gmail.com"><img alt="Gmail" title="Deepam Kalekar Gmail" src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"></a></p>
 <hr>